 Once hatched they hang under the surface for a few days as they cannot control their movements right away.

-In the larval stage, they will require powdered food (Spirulina is a great algae for this), infusoria, Artemia, and zooplankton.
+In the larval stage, they will require powdered food (Spirulina is a great alga for this), infusoria, Artemia, and zooplankton.
 Mix the powdered food thoroughly with water and then feed it like the cultured kind.
 Thus, having an abundance of water born algae would likely be highly beneficial for their survival.

 Tip: Feed them twice a day ~50-100 ml.
 Use a syringe, it is very convenient.

-Once the larvae have reached metamorphosis, they start swimming and act just like the adults.
+Once the larvae have reached metamorphosis, they start swimming and act just like adults.
 After that, they will require no further special care.
 They will molt frequently.
 You can do small water changes 5-10% every 10-14 days.
 Do not forget to cover intake.

 Interesting fact: According to another research*.
 The larvae were reared at room temperatures which varied from 15-31C (59-88F) during the course of the study.
 The tolerance level is amazing! (*The Larval Development of Palaemonetes paludosus (Gibbes, 1850) (Decapoda, Palaemonidae), Reared in the Laboratory.
 Sheldon Dobki.
 Crustaceana.
 Vol. 6, No. 1 (Aug., 1963), pp. 41-61 (21 pages)